-- What are the trucks spraying in the community at night and what is their schedule?
+- During summer months, what are the trucks spraying in the community at night and what is their schedule?

 These trucks are spraying for mosquitos.
-Click here for the upcoming dates for spraying.
 Sprayings are conducted on Mondays (weather permitting) after 9PM and are adjusted as needed.

 - Can we get recycling cans on the beach?

 The beaches on Hilton Head Island, including in front of the property in Palmetto Dunes, are maintained by the Town of Hilton Head Island.
 They contract with Shore Beach Services for all trash services.
 They are currently only placing recycling bins at public beach access points.
 From the Dunes House to the south, there are 19 recycling bins.
 North of the Dunes House in Palmetto Dunes, there are no recycling bins at beach access points because the accesses are private.

 - What is happening with the property at 7 Lee Shore?

 At the November 2019 PDPOA Board Meeting, the Board voted to take the next steps toward the redevelopment of the Dunes House.
 This includes establishing a committee to work with Greenwood to draft an agreement for the redevelopment of the Dunes House to be brought to the full board for approval and investigating the potential hurdles from various authorities such as the Town of Hilton Head, DHEC, etc. No decisions will be made in regard to the future of 7 Lee Shore until the Dunes House option has been explored in full.